 If you're involved in administering or setting up a charitable trust, estate, society, association or any other type of charitable organisation, this guide will help you.
-However, this is only a general guide - for more specific issues, refer to other Inland Revenue publications (listed on page 43) or call us - see page 41.
+This is only a general guide - for more specific issues, refer to other Inland Revenue publications listed on page 43.

 Charities Services registers and monitors charitable organisations and provides education and support to the charitable sector.
-For more information go to page 10 or go to their website charities.govt.nz or call 0508 242 748.
+For more information go to page 10 or go to their website charities.govt.nz